salesforce/CodeGen/README.md

 ## Training

-The Jaxformer library for data pre-processing, training and fine-tuning the CodeGen models can be found here:
+The Jaxformer library for data pre-processing, training, and fine-tuning the CodeGen models can be found here:

 https://github.com/salesforce/jaxformer